weewx/weewx/docs_src/usersguide/uploading.md

 # Uploading to other sites

-WeeWX comes with a number of 'uploaders' which can be enabled in order to periodically upload your web pages and/or data to other sites.
+WeeWX comes with a number of 'uploaders', which can be enabled in order to periodically upload your web pages and/or data to other sites.